hackclub/hackclub/workshops/discord_message_bot/README.md

 client.on('message', (message) => {})

-client.login('token')
+client.login('token') // make sure you replace token with your bot token
 ```

-_Make sure you insert your bot token where 'token' is!_

 Let's start by explaining what the prefix is.
 It allows you to use an exclamation mark to call the bot!
 Some people have other prefixes such as a dash or pound symbol.
 It is up to you!